-include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+include limitations

+on emissions

+and switching to

+fully renewable power or

+low-carbon fuels by the

+end of 2035.
+For

+nuclear energy, the

+criteria include

+comprehensive safety and

+waste management

+rules.

-Enabling activitiesdirectly enable other activities to make a activities to make a substantial contribution to an environmental objective.
+directly enable other activities to make a substantial contribution to an environmental objective.